Filter Visual Components

 Absolute date filter

 An absolute date filter shows data that falls within a defined time range.
-Use the newAbsoluteDateFilter
+Use the newAbsoluteDateFilter factory

 functions to create a new absolute date filter: